gmalim/NBA_analysis/README.md

-# Predicting the NBA All-Stars and NBA Player Awards with Machine Learning
+# Predicting the NBA All-Stars and NBA Awards with Machine Learning

-The goal of this analysis is to predict the [NBA All-Stars](https://www.basketball-reference.com/allstar/) and NBA Player Awards for a specific year, by applying various machine learning algorithms on player performance data and All-Star selections / award voting data from other years.
-Player Awards considered in this analysis are [Most Valuable Player](https://www.basketball-reference.com/awards/mvp.html) (MVP), [Rookie of the Year](https://www.basketball-reference.com/awards/roy.html) (ROY), [Defensive Player of the Year](https://www.basketball-reference.com/awards/dpoy.html) (DPOY) and [Sixth Man of the Year](https://www.basketball-reference.com/awards/smoy.html) (SMOY).
+The goal of this analysis is to predict the [NBA All-Stars](https://www.basketball-reference.com/allstar/) and [NBA Awards](https://www.basketball-reference.com/awards/) for a specific year, by applying various machine learning algorithms on player performance data and All-Star selections / award voting data from other years.
+NBA Awards considered in this analysis are [Most Valuable Player](https://www.basketball-reference.com/awards/mvp.html) (MVP), [Rookie of the Year](https://www.basketball-reference.com/awards/roy.html) (ROY), [Defensive Player of the Year](https://www.basketball-reference.com/awards/dpoy.html) (DPOY) and [Sixth Man of the Year](https://www.basketball-reference.com/awards/smoy.html) (SMOY).

 ## Data